 “The warring parties and those supporting them have failed to end the carnage in Syria,” Fore said.
 “Our message is clear: Stop hitting schools and hospitals.
 Stop killing and maiming children.
 Grant us the cross-line and cross-border access we need to reach those in need.
 Far too many children have suffered for far too long.”

 This is what happens when children are hit by #explosiveweapons.

 As the war enters its tenth year, 5 million children in Syria are in need of urgent humanitarian assistance.

 — Save the Children UK (@savechildrenuk) March 12, 2020

-At least 384,000 people, including more than 116,000 civilians, have died in Syria since the war began in March 2011, the Syrian Observatory for Human Rights said on Saturday.
+At least 384,000 people, including more than 116,000 civilians, have died in Syria since the war began, the Syrian Observatory for Human Rights said on Saturday.
 Now, the fate of the Syrian people is precariously and inevitably linked to the broader region and the international community, according to Pedersen.

 “The horrific and enduring nature of the conflict is proof of a collective failure of diplomacy.
 Unprecedented levels of diplomatic cooperation and fortitude are needed to bring an end to this conflict,” he said.
 “The parties must meaningfully engage in negotiations.
 The international community must demonstrate a renewed sense of urgency in supporting the Syrians in finding a U.N.-facilitated political solution.”